 - Check for an autoactivation (auto function) on FRX and Trg inputs.
 Refer to diagnostic screen with matrix showing different autoactivations (auto function) and time-barring functions on the different inputs - Check the battery condition with procedure A: Low battery voltage condition, later in this section - If status light flashes four times or there is a "Max Collisions" indication on the LCD display, then the operator is in Multiple Collision Mode.
-If required, check with procedure B: False collision detection, later in this section - · If the problem persists, the main controller might be faulty - Check the battery condition with procedure A: Low battery voltage condition, especially if the status light flashes three times or there is a "Battery Low" indication on the LCD display - Check for false collisions with procedure B: False collision detection, later in this section (status light could also flash four times if the number of detected collisions exceeded the Collision counter feature value) and LCD indicates "Max Collisions"
+If required, check with procedure B: False collision detection, later in this section - Check the battery condition with procedure A: Low battery voltage condition, especially if the status light flashes three times or there is a "Battery Low" indication on the LCD display - Check for false collisions with procedure B: False collision detection, later in this section (status light could also flash four times if the number of detected collisions exceeded the Collision counter feature value) and LCD indicates "Max Collisions" - Intermittent IRBC/IRBO signals.
+Check that the voltage applied to the beams is appropriate - Spurious trigger.
+Intermittent short due to possible moisture on the FRX or Trg inputs.
+Monitor FRX or Trg LED's - If the problem is still not solved, the main controller might be faulty distance, and then stops